anurakp54/watershed/README.md

 # Watershed
-Project Area limited Northern Part of Thailand
+Project Area is limited to Northern Part of Thailand Source of DEM data is downloaded from USGS Earth Explorer.